 - I do not have a right to access the Internet from school.
-Internet access is a privilege. - I will use the Internet from a CMS computer only for instructional purposes, research or career development. - I understand that I do not own any material I may create or post on the Internet at school.
-Any information I create, transmit or store may be inspected for any reason without my permission or knowledge. - Anything that I do on the Internet may be monitored by a teacher or other staff member. - I have read and understand the "Netiquette Rules" and Unacceptable Uses of the Internet.
-(The "Netiquette Rules" and Unacceptable Uses are in the Student Internet Use Regulation and are also posted on a separate page on the log in screen.) - If there was anything in the "Netiquette Rules" or Unacceptable Uses that I found to be confusing, I asked my teacher to explain it to me and now understand it. - I agree to follow the "Netiquette Rules" and not to engage in any activity that is an Unacceptable Use when I use the Internet - If I do not follow the "Netiquette Rules" or if I engage in any of the Unacceptable Uses, I may lose Internet access at school.
-There may also be disciplinary actions taken against me under the Code of Student Conduct, which could include a suspension.
-I may also be violating the lav vs of North Carolina or of the U nited States.
-I have read all the information written above and understand it.
-I agree to follow all CMS Student Internet Use I agree to follow all the rules for using computers and the Internet at school.
-(Students accepting this agreement digitally must check this box to indicate their acceptance of this agreement.) dents signing a paper copy of this agreen nent must complete the follow ring information: Last t: First: Middle: Stud dent Signature: Date: Stud dent ID#:
+Internet access is a privilege. - I will use the Internet while at school only for educational purposes, research, or career development. - I will not access the Internet through personal cellular accounts, like 3 or 4 G, individual accounts or personal data plans associated with a PTD. - If I am using a PTD to access the Internet, I will log on only through the CMS network. - I understand that I do not own any material I may create or post on the Internet at school.
+Any information I create, transmit, or store may be inspected by an authorized CMS staff person for any reason without my permission or knowledge. - Anything that I do on the Internet while at school may be monitored by a teacher or other staff member. - I have read and understand the Digital Citizenship Rules and Unacceptable Uses of the Internet.
+(The Digital Citizenship Rules and Unacceptable Uses are in the Student Internet Use Regulation and are also posted on a separate page on the log in screen). - If there was anything in the Digital Citizenship Rules or Unacceptable Uses that I found to be confusing, I asked my teacher to explain it to me and now understand it. - I agree to follow the Digital Citizenship Rules and not to engage in any activity that is an Unacceptable Use when I use the Internet at school. - If I do not follow the Digital Citizenship Rules or if I engage in any of the Unacceptable Uses, I may lose Internet access at school and my computer/PTD may be taken away from me and later returned to my parent.
+There may also be disciplinary actions taken against me under the CMS Code of Student Conduct, which could include a suspension or expulsion from school.
+I may also be violating the laws of North Carolina or of the United States.

+written above and unders stand it.
+I agree to follow all I agree to follow all the rules for using computers and the Internet at school.
+(Students accepting this agreement digitally must check this box to indicate their acceptance of this agreement.) ement must complete the follo wing information: First: Middle: Date: or using computers and the stally must check this box to indice the follow the following the f